mpaik/google-assistant-helper/README.md

 The server will respond with a `200` code if the request is successful, or a `500` if not.

+An additional optional field is available to specify a delay before the message is executed:

+* `delayInSecs` - **Number**.
+The number of seconds by which to delay the execution of an announcement.

 ### Broadcast

 Broadcasts invoke the broadcast functionality of Google Assistant devices.
 This is analogous to typing `broadcast <message>` into the Google Assistant on an Android device.
 In this case, the `broadcast` is omitted, and only the message is included in the `command` field in the request JSON, e.g.: